Of late, pelvic floor function is a hot topic.

 - If you do kegels and don’t want to give them up pay attention.
 Can you allow the pelvic floor to fully release each time?

 - Squats can be a great way to lengthen PF muscles but you need to be able to release the PF first.

 - The Franklin Method approach offers some great imagery and awareness techniques.
-Register for our next FM Pelvic Workshop in the fall.
+Register for our next FM Pelvic Workshop.

 Contact me directly with questions or for referrals to Pelvic Floor specialists. firstname.lastname@example.org